 Advance Illinois led efforts to establish a new longitudinal data system for Illinois that shows students’ academic progress from birth to postsecondary success.
 Information systems now generate data needed for state leaders to make smart policy decisions and measure the impact of recent education reforms.

-Advance Illinois has established public-private partnerships in seven regions of the state, inspiring business leaders, schools and other stakeholders toward improving student outcomes.
+Advance Illinois has established public-private partnerships in more than a dozen communities in the state, inspiring business leaders, schools and other stakeholders toward improving student outcomes.